 Audiences appreciate authenticity and spontaneity, so taking a spur-of-the-moment Instagram Story can often work in your favour.

 A business should aim to share one to two relevant and high-quality images on Instagram per day (and at peak-time) to ensure it will be noticed.
 Don’t overload your audience, as this will lessen your chances of maintaining quality and originality, and it may even be overlooked as spam.
 We recommend sharing relevant content on Instagram Stories throughout the day to take full advantage of the feature – such as behind-the-scenes footage, “sneak peaks” at upcoming products, and the inclusion of colleagues and work environments.
 This gives audiences the opportunity to have a deeper, more personalised connection with your brand.

 Most importantly, the success of Instagram for business needs to be monitored.
-Meltwater’s online media intelligence software monitors over 350 million social sources, including Instagram.
-Harnessing media intelligence can help determine which posts or Stories generated the most active audience engagement, and whether it was positive or negative feedback – giving marketers the insights necessary to inform and refine their social media strategy.
-In conclusion, using Instagram for business is about branding yourself according to your customer interests, promoting a lifestyle in-line with said interests and creating a #vibe.
+Meltwater’s online media monitoring software monitors over 350 million social sources, including Instagram.
+Harnessing media intelligence can help determine which posts or Stories generated the most active audience engagement and whether it was positive or negative feedback – giving marketers the insights necessary to inform and refine their social media strategy.
+In conclusion, using Instagram for business is about branding yourself according to your customer interests, promoting a lifestyle in line with said interests, and creating a #vibe.